zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 ## DATEPART {#section_am4_xtl_vdb .section}

-The command format is as follows:
+Command format:

 ```
 bigint datepart(datetime date, string datepart)
 ```

-**The command description is as follows**:
+**Command format**:

-Extract the value of specified time unit ’datepart’ in ‘date’.
+Extracts the value of the specified time unit ’datepart’ in ‘date’.

-**Parameter description**：:
+**Parameter description**:

 **Return value**:

 -   date: Datetime type.
 If the input is ‘string’ type, it is converted to ‘datetime’ type.
 If it is another data type, an exception is indicated.
 -   datepart: String type constant.
 The extensional date format is supported.
-If ‘datepart’ does not meet the specified format or is other data type, it causes exception.
+If ‘datepart’ does not meet the specified format or is other data type, an exception is indicated.

 Returns the Bigint type.
 If any input is NULL, return NULL.